 7. Assessment and Remediation

-The Assessment and Remediation thread will focus on the need for comprehensive and longitudinal assessments of professionalism competencies (Knowledge, Skills and Attitudes) across the continuum of learning.
-We will review various assessment methodologies (e.g., OSCEs, essays, work-based assessments) and tools developed by experts and national organizations.
-Additionally, we will explore feedback and remediation as they relate to the assessment of professionalism.
+The assessment and remediation thread will focus on the importance of comprehensive and longitudinal assessments of professionalism competencies (Knowledge, Skills and Attitudes) across the continuum of learning.
+We will review various assessment methodologies (e.g., OSCEs, self-assessment, 360 evaluations, narrative, work-based assessments) and tools developed by experts and national organizations.
+Additionally, we will explore ways to address professionalism lapses with feedback; and how to intervene if a professionalism lapse warrants remediation.

 3. Plan a comprehensive and longitudinal assessment strategy that includes multiple types of feedback and spans multiple learner levels.